Glycogen Depletion Workouts: What They Are & Why They Matter

 Exercise in general has been shown to be beneficial for increasing insulin sensitivity (1).
 Insulin is the hormone your body releases to help manage blood glucose levels.

 In the case of glycogen depletion workouts, this benefit could be even greater.
+Some people use glucose disposal agents to help their body make the most of this improved insulin sensitivity.

 Glycogen Depletion Workouts Can Be Beneficial For Endurance Athletes